kr914/kr914/README.md

 - 👋 Hi, I’m Khushboo Rani
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Data Analysis
+- 📒 I am currently working at Light as Senior Analyst - Corporate Strategy
-- 🌱 I’m currently learning and building projects using Power BI, SQL, Python and Advance Excel
+- 🌱 I’m skilled in Power BI, SQL, Python and Advance Excel
 - 📘 I have done four virtual internships in companies like AtliQ Technologies, Accenture, Tata and PwC
 - 💞️ I’m looking to collaborate on full time data analyst/business analyst job roles
-- 📫 How to reach me kr9142077@gmail.com
+- 📫 How to reach me Email - kr9142077@gmail.com  Linkedin - https://www.linkedin.com/in/khushboo-rani-/

 <!---
 kr914/kr914 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.